hak5/usbrubberducky-payloads/payloads/library/execution/Windows-Duck-In-The-Middle/README.md

 # Windows Duck In The Middle

-The payload configures the target PC user to redirect network traffic via a proxy, enabling a [Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+This payload configures the target PC user to redirect network traffic via a proxy, enabling a [Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 After executing your payload, the proxy server will intercept all the target user's network traffic.

 <details>
 <summary>Payload operation</summary>

-1. Create a new virtual desktop.
+1. Creates a new virtual desktop.
-2. Open a PowerShell window using the Windows+X menu.
+2. Opens a PowerShell window using the Windows+X menu.
 3. Runs PowerShell code that performs the following actions:
 - Downloads your certificate to a temporary file.
-- *Configures Firefox to accept user root certificates for each profile.*
+- *Configures Firefox to accepts root user certificates for each profile.*
 - Configures and activates the proxy for the current user.
 - Deletes the temporary certificate file and PowerShell history, then closes the window.
-4. Confirm adding a trusted certificate in the confirmation dialog.
+4. Confirms the addition of a trusted certificate in the confirmation dialog box.
-5. Close the virtual desktop.
+5. Closes the virtual desktop.
+6. *Disables USB Rubber Ducky*

 > Note: No configuration is required for Edge and Chrome browsers, as they accept user root certificates by default.